ambjarvi/cs260/README.md

 - **Frontend makes WebSocket connection** - done!
 - **Data sent over WebSocket connection** - done!
 - **WebSocket data displayed** - All chats from users display in real time

+- ## React deliverable

+For this deliverable I converted the application over to use React.

+- **Bundled and transpiled** - done!
+- **Components** - Home, About, Journal and Leaderboard page
+- **Router** - Routing between home about, journal and leaderboard components.
+- **Hooks** - React uses hooks to connect all the states.